bbauska/JS-Notes4Pros/README.md

 <h3 id="ch22-5">Section 22.5: Private Members</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>JavaScript does not technically support private members as a language
 feature.
+Privacy - <a href="http://javascript.crockford.com/private.html"
+target="_blank" rel="noopener noreferrer">described by Douglas
-Privacy - <a href="http://javascript.crockford.com/private.html">described by Douglas Crockford</a> - gets emulated instead via closures (preserved function scope) that will be generated each with every instantiation call of a constructor function.</p>
+Crockford</a> - gets emulated instead via closures (preserved function scope) that will be generated each with every instantiation call of a constructor function.</p>